 Let's be honest: instant noodles aren't great for your health (is "instant" anything good for your health?).
 REAL ramen, the kind that is carefully crafted by boiling all kinds of things (fish flakes, pork bones, whatever) isn't bad for you.
 The noodles have more fiber, and toppings are usually fresh.
 But who has time to make REAL ramen?
 I sure as hell don't.
 But I'll spruce up instant ramen any day.
 It takes away the guilt that comes with eating "instant" food, and makes for a decent, quick meal.
 In fact, I keep the toppings around in little Tupperware containers in my fridge, so they can be used any time.

-My favorites include woodear mushrooms (actually, almost any exotic mushroom - by these at Asian food stores, NOT at a regular sueprmarket), green onions/scallions, corn, butter, bamboo shoots, dumplings, and crab - you know those cans of crabmeat that they sell at Costco for $13?
+My favorites include woodear mushrooms (actually, almost any exotic mushroom bought at Asian food stores, NOT at a regular supermarket), green onions/scallions, corn, butter, bamboo shoots, dumplings, and crab.
+You know those cans of crab meat that they sell at Costco for $13?
 Or Trader Joe's for $9?
-Totally worth it - it only takes a pinch of crab ($1 worth) to make a bowl of seafood ramen rich, inviting, and extra delicious.
+Totally worth it.
+It only takes a pinch of crab ($1 worth) to make a bowl of seafood ramen rich, inviting, and extra delicious.
 If you need to put together a quick meal that costs less than $3, you can do it with instant ramen and some fresh toppings.

-Here are some other links to (instant AND traditional) ramen recipes, history, mouthwatering pictures, and lore.
+Here are some other links to some delicious ramen recipes and history.

 Disclaimer: The links and mentions on this site may be affiliate links.
 But they do not affect the actual opinions and recommendations of the authors.